agsb/jelly/documents/CircuitDesign.md

 Note: The standart input and output devices does no moves forward or backward.

-### Zero Detector
+### Glue Logics

-Uses Two quad dual OR gate, U13 and U14.
-U13 takes Q0-Q7 from U8 as A1B1-A4B4, gives Y1-Y4 as A1B1-A2B2 to U14; U14 takes Y1-Y4 from U13 and A1B1-A2B2, gives Y1-Y2 into A3B3, gives Y3 as ZERO line to A8 into U1 and U2 of Jelly circuit.
-Not using A4-B4/Y4;
+The Zero detector circuit uses two quad dual OR gate, U13 and U14.
+Does (D0 OR D1 OR D2 OR D3 OR D4 OR D5 OR D6 OR D7).
+The U13 takes Q0-Q7 from U8 as A1B1-A4B4, gives Y1-Y4 as A1B1-A2B2 to U14; U14 takes Y1-Y4 from U13 and A1B1-A2B2, gives Y1-Y2 into A3B3, gives Y3 as ZERO line to A8 into U1 and U2 of Jelly circuit, _not using A4-B4-Y4_;

-This circuit does zero detection and is tied as A8 into U1 and U2;
+The Math selector circuit, uses one quad dual AND gates, U15, and take M3 as A1-A3, and M0-M2 as B1-B3, gives Y1-Y3 as A8-A10 into U3, _no use A4-B4-Y4_;

+The Toggle circuit, uses one quad dual AND gates, U16, and take NOT(M3) as A1-A3, and M0-M2 as B1-B3, gives Y1-Y2 as CLK1-CLK2 of U10, Y3 is reserved, _no use A4-B4-Y4_;

+The U10 receive CLK1-CLK2 from U16 and gives Q1 as A9 into U1 and U2, and Q2 to reverse direction circuit;

+The Reverse direction circuit gets Q2 from U10 and T2-T3 from U1, does ((Q2 AND T3) XOR T2) to DIR7 and T2 at connector;

+All NOT() is done by NAND ports;

 ### Toggle Page